TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/TypoScript/Index.rst

 ==================

-Here is the resulting web page HTML source for both the TypoScript-only and the Fluid based implementations.
+Here is the resulting web page HTML source for both the TypoScript-only and the Fluid-based implementations.
 Notice how TYPO3 has added default markup around the single line of content:

 ..  literalinclude:: _minimal-output.html